 Major commercial litigation:

 Charles has been involved in many of the major commercial disputes of the day.
 He has recently argued two separate Privy Council appeals: Rawlinson & Hunter v Investec from Guernsey (involving Tchenguiz trusts) and Grace Kennedy Remittance Services v Paymaster, a Jamaican appeal involving misuse of confidential information .
 He has been involved in the various Tchenguiz cases, the Libyan Investment Authority litigation and IKOS.
+He also recently argued Astex v Astra Zeneca, an appeal after an intellectual property trial in a drug discovery case.
 He was instructed on the appeal in Harb v Prince Abdul Aziz, where an agreement was found to have been made with the son of the Saudi king during a conversation at the Dorchester Hotel and the appeal also raised allegations of bias on the part of the trial judge (Peter Smith J).
 Recent cases also include FG Wilson v Holt (a series of related commercial court actions which settled after leave to appeal to the Supreme Court was given on sale of goods and retention of title issues), BHP Billiton v E.on, an expedited commercial court trial involving termination of a Gas Sales Agreement, a long fraud trial with a public procurement background Montpellier Estates Ltd v Leeds City Council, RC Cayman v Ryan (major litigation in Cayman involving the Ritz-Carlton Hotel), Pacific Electric Wire & Cable v Texan Management, a long commercial fraud trial in Hong Kong and Primary Group v RBS, a ten day trial involving allegations of breach of confidence against the bank.
 He was involved in the huge Accident Group litigation and its successor Composite, leading a team of leading and junior counsel.
 The actions were negligence suits against 634 and 85 firms of solicitors respectively.

 Major commercial litigation in which Charles has been involved has included:

 Charles joined Temple Chambers in Hong Kong in 2015 after passing the Hong Kong Bar exams, undertaking pupillage, and being called to the Hong Kong Bar as a full member.
 He now practises in Hong Kong as well as in London both before the Hong Kong courts and in arbitrations there.
+He is recommended by the Legal 500 in the Asia Pacific section.
 Please see his profile here.

 Charles’ offshore work has principally focused on the Caribbean.